nogermsau/nogerms.github.io/_commercial/fogging-and-misting.md

 title: Fogging & Misting - No Germs
 heading: INFECTION CONTROL AND PREVENTION OF OUTBREAKS WITH OUR FOGGING SERVICE
 class: one
-description: No Germs Fogging & Misting provides long lasting 30 day protection for your home or office.
+description: No Germs Fogging & Misting provides long lasting up to 30 day protection for your home or office.
 ---

 <div class="commercial container pt-80 pb-60">